googleapis/google-cloud-ruby/google-cloud-media_translation-v1beta1/AUTHENTICATION.md

 checks for credentials are configured on the service Credentials class (such as {::Google::Cloud::MediaTranslation::V1beta1::SpeechTranslationService::Credentials}):

-1. `MEMCACHE_CREDENTIALS` - Path to JSON file, or JSON contents
+1. `MEDIA_TRANSLATION_CREDENTIALS` - Path to JSON file, or JSON contents
-2. `MEMCACHE_KEYFILE` - Path to JSON file, or JSON contents
+2. `MEDIA_TRANSLATION_KEYFILE` - Path to JSON file, or JSON contents
 3. `GOOGLE_CLOUD_CREDENTIALS` - Path to JSON file, or JSON contents
 4. `GOOGLE_CLOUD_KEYFILE` - Path to JSON file, or JSON contents
 5. `GOOGLE_APPLICATION_CREDENTIALS` - Path to JSON file